jnzachos/OverTheWire-Bandit/README.md

 # OverTheWire-Bandit by jnzachos
-OverTheWire Bandit walkthrough writeups to help anyone learn terminal basics and Linux fundamentals.
+OverTheWire Bandit walkthrough writeups to help beginners learn terminal and Linux fundamentals.

 ---